Gladys Rodríguez: Television

 Rodríguez made her television debut when she auditioned for a role in the soap opera La Mujer de Aquella Noche (The Woman of That Night) and performed alongside Braulio Castillo.
 The soap opera was a success and her acting caught the attention of a Peruvian director who offered her a role in the soap opera Simplemente María-2da.
 Parte (Simply Mary-Part 2), filmed in Peru.
 Simplemente María Part 2, became an international success, in Latin America.

-She was inactive during the early 1970s, however in 1975 Puerto Rican television producer Tommy Muñiz offered Rodríguez to play the role of his "wife" in the situation comedy Los García.
+In 1971, Rodríguez was cast to play the role of an elderly woman who had abandoned her son in Mami santa produced by Tommy Muñiz.
+In 1975 Puerto Rican Muñiz offered Rodríguez to play the role of his working class character's wife in the situation comedy Los García.
+The program reflected the increasingly changing dynamic of Puerto Rican families during the ongoing industrial surge.
+After the character representing her daughter was married, she decided to leave the production, feeling that playing a mother-in-law would limit her options.
 The show became very popular and is the longest running series in Puerto Rican television history, considered by many to be a Puerto Rican classic.
 During that period she also performed the leading roles in the soap operas: Marta Llorens with Raúl Juliá and Juan José Camero, Fue sin Querer (It Wasn't on Purpose) with Sandro de América, Verano Rojo (Red Summer) with Rogelio Guerra and Viernes Social (Social Friday) with Arnaldo André, among others.
 In 2006, she performed a supporting actress role in Telemundo's soap opera Dueña y Señora, starring Karla Monroig.

+In 1991, she appeared in Muñiz's first miniseries, Nadie lo va a saber.
+In 1993, Rodríguez was part of the supporting cast in Rafo Muñiz's play, La vida en un beso.
+A series of special revivals of Los García followed, with the first airing on August 28, 1994 and the last on May 4, 1995.
+WIPR-TV displayed interest in reviving the series, but Muñiz declined.

 Rodríguez worked on the post-production stages as actress and Production Designer of the TV mini-series El Regalo which was released in 2006.

 In 2007 she hosted a morning talk show Entre Nosotras (Among Us) with Alba Nydia Díaz, among other celebrities.